TechMaster2026/Performance-Analysis-of-Mutation-Tools/README.md

 For more details on Locust, refer to the documentation [Locust website](https://locust.io/) for usage.

 ### Conclusion
-This study provides insights into selecting the optimal mutation testing tool for banking applications while ensuring high fault detection and efficient performance under stress.
+This study compares the performance of MutPy and Mutatest under heavy loads using Locust.